Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 It is possible to use command *checkmaxtol* to check maximal tolerance of shape and compare it with reference value.

-Use: checkmaxtol shape ref_value [source_shapes={}] [options...]
+Use: checkmaxtol shape [options...]

 Allowed options are:
+ *   -ref: reference value of maximum tolerance
+ *   -source: list of shapes to compare with
  *   -min_tol: minimum tolerance for comparison
  *   -multi_tol: tolerance multiplier

-Argument "source_shapes" is a list of shapes to compare with.
-It can be empty to skip comparison of tolerance with these shapes.

 The default syntax of *checkmaxtol* command for comparison with the reference value:
 ~~~~~
-checkmaxtol result 0.00001
+checkmaxtol result -ref 0.00001
 ~~~~~

 There is an opportunity to compare max tolerance of resulting shape with max tolerance of source shape.